glensc/eventum-oldwiki/Eventum:WorkflowDocumentation.md

----
-title: Eventum:WorkflowDocumentation
-permalink: /Eventum:WorkflowDocumentation/
----

 == Workflow API ==

 The workflow API is used to provide custom functionality to Eventum.
 Many common events (creating/assigning/updating/closing issues, receiving/associating/blocking email, new notes, etc.) are mapped to corresponding methods in the Abstract_Workflow_Backend class, which can be extended to provide new functionality for those events.
 Each project can have its own customization of the class, or can share a single customization.

-### Getting Started
+### Getting Started {#getting-started}

 First, review the example workflow implementation: